 Bias and Misinformation: The Unintended Consequences

 Another inherent risk area of AI lies in the potential for systems to propagate bias and misinformation.
-Since LLMs are trained on data generated by humans, they may inadvertently replicate the biases embedded within this data.
+Since LLMs like ChatGPT and Bard are trained on data generated by humans, they may inadvertently replicate the biases embedded within this data.

 Such bias can influence the AI’s outputs, skewing the results and potentially impacting subsequent decisions made based on these outputs.
 Moreover, LLMs could unintentionally become conduits for spreading misinformation, a concern that has been acknowledged by AI leaders worldwide.